Namn23/ISFM/README.md

 ## Contributions
 - We introduce a novel Interactive Spatial-Frequency Fusion Mamba (ISFM) framework for MMIF.
 It provides a distinct perspective for spatial-frequency fusion.
 - We propose a Multi-scale Frequency Fusion (MFF) to effectively fuse frequency information across multiple scales.
-In addition, we propose an Interactive Spatial Frequency Fusion (ISF) to fully exploit the complemen tarity of spatial-frequency information.
+In addition, we propose an Interactive Spatial Frequency Fusion (ISF) to fully exploit the complementarity of spatial-frequency information.
 - Extensive experiments on IVIF and MIF tasks validate the effectiveness of our method.
 We also validate our method in helping high-level computer vision tasks.

 ## Results